Who Can Donate?

 Race and Organ Donation

 The need for life-saving organ transplants is greatest in multicultural communities.
-People from minority communities represent 58% of the transplant waiting list.
+About 60 percent of the patients on the waitlist are from communities of color.